Racial Justice & Equity

 O God, you have called your servants to ventures of which we cannot see the ending, by paths as yet untrodden, through perils unknown.
 Give us faith to go out with good courage, not knowing where we go, but only that your hand is leading us and your love supporting us, through Jesus Christ our Lord.
 Amen.

 Written by the Westwood Racial Equity Team, and approved by the Westwood Lutheran Church Council spring 2020.
-For more information about the team, contact Pastor Miriam at email@example.com.
+For more information about the team, contact Pastor Jason at email@example.com.

 Series at westwood

-As one part of our commitment to racial equity work, we spent Lent 2019 and Lent 2020 deepening our conversations about race and racism at Westwood.
+As one part of our commitment to racial equity work, we spent Lent 2019, Lent 2020, and Lent 2021 deepening our conversations about race and racism at Westwood.
 Below are links to sermons and talks during those series.

 Racial Equity Team

-Formed in 2019, the Westwood Racial Equity Team consists of 11 lay members, a pastor, and an advisor.
+Formed in 2019, the Westwood Racial Equity Team consists of 11 lay members, a pastor, a staff liaison, and an advisor.
 Team members:

 Mary I. Anderson